Prior-IT/apollo/README.md

 to worry too much about dependencies or making things work together.
 Apollo contains everything you need out-of-the-box for a web server and has bootstrapping / utility functions to combine it all together.

+Apollo is currently in development, expect frequent breaking changes.

 You can get started by downloading the project, installing dependencies, and running the documentation server:
 ```bash
 git clone git@github.com:Prior-IT/apollo.git